We plan to have three (3) spring litters in 2020.

 In addition to genetic mutations, good breeders will also screen their breeding stock for physical issues common to their breed - for instance, hip or elbow dysplasia.

-Bottom Line: Pick a puppy from a litter that has had both the sire and dam screened for genetic and physical issues common to your breed of choice.
+Bottom Line: Pick a puppy from a litter that has had both the sire and dam screened for genetic and physical issues common to the French Brittany.

 So what makes a good litter?
 The answer is simple: Good parents -- it's all in the genetics.